ibm-garage-ref-storefront/storefront-tekton/README.md

 # 1 Purpose

-This repository aims to deploy the full IBM Blue Compute shop with a single command into an Openshift Cluster.
+This repository aims to:
+- deploy the full IBM Blue Compute shop with a single command into an Openshift Cluster;
+- setup Openshift Pipelines (based on Tekton) to perform builds, deployment and various tests.

 Once the blue compute shop is up and running your can choose to explore various aspects: